nicolasberube/Arzette_Randomizer/README.md

 If it's activated, the one that's not in its original place in the trading sequence is one random item in the sequence, starting with the Sacred Oil.
 This will force players to go through the rest of the vanilla trading sequence (except that NPC could be at different places) to get the Sacred Oil and Chains to give to Alven and get a random item in lieu of the Chainsword.

+We could change this and incorporate all trading sequence items in the default pool if we change the game so that we can hold on to multiple items of the trading sequence at a time.

 ## enemy_spawn
 This would theoretically spawn random enemies instead of their vanilla placement.
 This is not currently implemented since the logic rules include red/blue enemies placement.